Reptile: Circulation

-For example, iguana hearts, like the majority of the squamate hearts, are composed of three chambers with two aorta and one ventricle, cardiac involuntary muscles.
+For example, iguana hearts, like the majority of the squamate hearts, are composed of three chambers–two atria and one ventricle–and cardiac involuntary muscles.
 The main structures of the heart are the sinus venosus, the pacemaker, the left atrium, the right atrium, the atrioventricular valve, the cavum venosum, cavum arteriosum, the cavum pulmonale, the muscular ridge, the ventricular ridge, pulmonary veins, and paired aortic arches.

 Some squamate species (e.g., pythons and monitor lizards) have three-chambered hearts that become functionally four-chambered hearts during contraction.
 This is made possible by a muscular ridge that subdivides the ventricle during ventricular diastole and completely divides it during ventricular systole.
 Because of this ridge, some of these squamates are capable of producing ventricular pressure differentials that are equivalent to those seen in mammalian and avian hearts.

 Crocodilians have an anatomically four-chambered heart, similar to birds, but also have two systemic aortas and are therefore capable of bypassing their pulmonary circulation.
 In turtles, the ventricle is not perfectly divided, so a mix of aerated and nonaerated blood can occur.